 The primary question is, will the product be used indoor or outdoor?
 Will the appliance/machine/equipment be in a manufacturing setting, an office or possibly in a home?
-Will the label or tag be exposed to heat, abrasion, solvents/cleaners or ultra-violet light/sunlight?
+Will the industrial product labels and tags be exposed to heat, abrasion, solvents/cleaners or ultra-violet light/sunlight?

 What is the expected life of the product?